kashmir54/kashmir54.github.io/_flipper/voyagerrf_pro/index.md

 ## VoyagerRF Pro / 70€

-PCB available in black or white and 3D pieces in black, white, lime green and light orange.
+PCB available in black or white and 3D pieces in black, white, translucent, lime green and light orange.
 Antennas can be black or white, as you prefer.

 Includes:

 - 1 x VoyagerRF Pro board with latest Marauder Firmware preinstalled.
 If you want Ghost_ESP instead, let me know.
 - 2 x 3dBi Omni Antenna (2.4GHz) Length: 11cm (4.33inch)
 - 3D PLA+/PETG back + front frame + pin cases with rugged finish.
-Choose your color on the email (white, black, translucen, lime green, light orange!
+Choose your color on the email (white, black, translucent, lime green, light orange!

 There you have both colors to compare (in the photo the front frame has been removed):